 - ➤ When taking exams, tests and quizzes, students will perform honestly, using only acquired knowledge or other resources specifically permitted by the teacher.
-Examples of other resources may include approved note cards and calculators. - ➤ Written assignments, including homework, will reflect original student work unless otherwise approved in writing.
-If written information includes ideas or words quoted or paraphrased from other sources or is work previously submitted for another class, those sources must be credited appropriately. - > Teachers may specifically assign collaborative work, which will include written instructions on how the work is to be completed and how it will be graded.
+Examples of other resources may include approved note cards and calculators.
+Any form of cheating including copying work, taking answers from another student's work, looking at unauthorized resources ( a phone or other device), or changing an answer on a graded assessment is a violation of the academic honesty policy. - Written assignments, including homework, will reflect original student work unless otherwise approved in writing.
+If written information includes ideas or words quoted or paraphrased from other sources or is work previously submitted for another class, those sources must be credited appropriately. - Teachers may specifically assign collaborative work, which will include written instructions on how the work is to be completed and how it will be graded.
 In the absence of written instructions, the work will be considered individual work, and should be completed without collaboration.